OP-TEE/optee_docs/building/efi_vars/stmm.rst

 StandAloneMM
 ############

-StandAlomeMM is a PE/COFF binary produced by EDK2.
-For Arm platforms we can compile and use it, in combination with OP-TEE to store EFI variables in and RPMB partition of our eMMC.
+StandAloneMM is a PE/COFF binary produced by EDK2.
+For Arm platforms we can compile and use it, in combination with OP-TEE to store EFI variables in an RPMB partition of our eMMC.

 EDK2 Build instructions
 ***********************